-Neuromuscular Dentistry Treatment in Dallas, TX and Fort Worth, TX
+Neuromuscular Dentistry Services in Dallas, TX

 At Beyond Dental and Implant Center, we specialize in neuromuscular treatments to correct TMJ disorders (TMD) and misaligned bites (malocclusions).
 When compared to conventional TMJ treatments, neuromuscular dentistry provides several benefits to patients searching for relief.
 If you suffer from the inconvenient and often painful symptoms associated with TMD, our neuromuscular approach may be the ideal solution.